 - Channels for delivery of feedback

-If you are seeking candidates through a recruitment firm, your partners at the local employment agencies must be versed in these processes as well.
+If you are seeking candidates through a staffing agency, your partners at the local employment agencies must be versed in these processes as well.

 3: Be Agile and Flexible

 Don’t set your talent acquisition strategy framework in stone.
 It should always be evolving based on changes in the marketplace openings at competitor organizations, graduation rates, external economic influence, and more.
 In light of these changes, you might have to redefine the job description for a particular role.

 Instead of hiring reactively, make your talent strategy proactive.
 The most effective way to do this is by conducting a meeting with your hiring team and adopting an agile approach to talent acquisition, ensuring you are maintaining a full talent pool at all times.